-This report is based on crash data from NYSDOT's Safety Information System (SIMS) data base through December 31, 2012.
+This report is based on crash data from the Fatality Accident Reporting System (FARS), NYSDOT's Safety Information System (SIMS) and NYSDMV's Accident Information System (AIS).
 Crash records and roadway characteristics are analyzed to identify Priority Investigation Locations (PIL's).
 A subset of PILS are investigated every year for the purpose of identifying safety improvements.
 Crash data has traditionally included fatal, injury, property damage crashes over \$1,000 (reportable PDO) and property damage accidents under \$1,000 (non-reportable).
 Additional factors used in developing the Priority Investigation Locations (PIL's) list are traffic volumes, divided or undivided and the number of travel lanes.
 All HSIP locations studied are on the "State System" with the exception of some New York City locations.